open-telemetry/oteps/text/0006-sampling.md

  1. Add a new `SamplerHint` concept to the API package.
  1. Add capability to record `Attributes` that can be used for sampling decision during the `Span` creation time.
- 1. Add capability to start building a `Span` with a delayed `build` method.
-This is useful for cases where some `Attributes` that are useful for sampling are not available when start building the `Span`.
-As an example in Java the current `Span.Builder` will use as a start time for the `Span` the moment when the builder is created and not the moment when the `build()` method is called.
  1. Remove `addLink` APIs from the `Span` interface, and allow recording links only during the span construction time.